kayman-mk/ecodms/README.md

 Sometimes the index process fails.
 But where is the button to trigger the index process again?

-Open the EcoDMS client as administrator and navigate to Optionen > Einstellungen > Einstellungen > Datei Indizierung and press Ctrl + Alt + F7 to reindex every single document
+Open the EcoDMS client as administrator and navigate to Optionen > Einstellungen > Einstellungen > Datei Indizierung and press Ctrl + F7 to reset the index (press the button which pops up).

 ## Perform a backup
 Last time the backup triggerd on the UI didn't work.
 It threw an error message like "Process exited with